zubairnahmed/metrorail/README.md

 ```

 ---------------------------------------------------------------------------
+**Train Class**

-** Train Class ** -- creates train instances, and interfaces with database:
+Create train instances, and interfaces with database:
 `const Train = require('./Classes/train');`

 Creates a new instance of Train.